-Section 5.1.
-Which intensity of OAC, i.e., target International Normalized Ratio (INR) with warfarin or drug dose with NOAC, should be pursued?
+Section 4.1.
+Which intensity of OAC, i.e., target International Normalized Ratio (INR) with VKA or drug dose with NOAC, should be pursued?

-Based on observational data reporting a comparable incidence of bleeding events after PCI with TT of warfarin, aspirin, and clopidogrel and standard DAPT with aspirin and clopidogrel when the INR in the TT cohort was maintained between 2-0-2.5 (36), the lower end of therapeutic range should generally be aimed for when TT is carried out with warfarin.
-What has never been addressed however, is whether such narrow INR range allows to obtain good quality OAC, commonly defined as a time in therapeutic range above 70% (1).
-Of note, such target was not even accomplished in the rigorous experimental context of the most recent trials with NOAC in AF patients undergoing PCI, where moreover the optimal INR range in TT arm had been set 2-0-3.0 (2-5), The importance of having an adequate time in therapeutic range should not go overlooked in these patients, given the observation of an inverse relationship between time in therapeutic range values and risk of major bleeding (37).
+Based on observational data reporting a comparable incidence of bleeding events after PCI with TAT of VKA, aspirin, and clopidogrel and standard DAPT with aspirin and clopidogrel when the INR in the TAT cohort was maintained between 2.0-2.5 (31), the lower end of therapeutic range should generally be aimed for when TAT is carried out with VKA.
+What has never been addressed however, is whether such narrow INR range allows to obtain good quality OAC, commonly defined as a TTR above 70% (1).
+Of note, such target was not even accomplished in the rigorous experimental context of the most recent trials with NOAC in AF patients undergoing PCI, where moreover the optimal INR range in the TAT arm had been set 2.0-3.0 (2-5), The importance of having an adequate TTR should not go overlooked in these patients, given the observation of an inverse relationship between tTTR values and risk of major bleeding (32).